csms-ethz/CombiFF/INSTALL.md

 make
 ```

-After installation, the executables are generated in the `bin` directory
+After installation, the executables for the different programs are located in the `bin` directory